topcoder-platform/topcoder-react-utils/docs/webpack-config.md

     - **`fonts`** for `[CONTEXT]/src/assets/fonts`;
     - **`styles`** for `[CONTEXT]/src/styles`.

+    Also `resolve.symlinks` Webpack option is set to *false* to avoid problems with resolution of assets from packages linked with `npm link`.

   - The following environment variables will be emulated inside the output JS bundle:
     - **`BUILD_RNDKEY`** &mdash; A random 32 bit key that can be used